Assessing Mediational Processes Using Piecewise Linear Growth Curve Models with Individual Measurement Occasions: Discussion

-Third, the purpose of our examples was pedagogical; however, researchers should be aware of the multiple statistical tests conducted when fitting a longitudinal mediation model and should consider adjusting hypothesis tests to control the Type I error rate or false discovery rate.
+Last, researchers should be aware of the multiple statistical tests conducted when fitting a longitudinal mediation model and should consider adjusting hypothesis tests to control the Type I error rate or false discovery rate.
 Furthermore, decisions about the importance of insights should not only be based on p-values but also consider effect sizes, prior evidence, and alternative explanations \citep{Wasserstein2019Pvalue}.
 For instance, in the first example, the effects size of the baseline attentional focus on the post-knot development of reading ability was $-0.047$.
 Although it is statistically significant at the $0.05$ level, this finding may not be meaningful in practice due to the trivial effect size.
 Additionally, one should carefully interpret the effect of the pre-knot slope of the covariate to the post-knot slope of the mediator (outcome), especially under conditions with fewer measurement occasions and less precise measurement where the estimates could exhibit some bias greater than $10\%$ based on our simulation study.